Iftee97/YelpCamp/README.txt

 If you want to run the app locally on your computer:

-download the code and on powershell / git: npm install or npm i
+download the code and on powershell / git:
+  - npm install or npm i
+  - npm run start